bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3 id="ch2-3-1">2.3.1 The anatomy of a CSS rule</h3>
 <!------------------------------------------------------------------------------------------------>

-In this module, we\'re going to focus on building out your CSS toolbox.
+In this module, we&#39;re going to focus on building out your CSS toolbox.

-First, we\'ll start with a simple review of HTML.
+First, we&#39;ll start with a simple review of HTML.

-Don\'t worry!
-In this course, we\'re always going to give you the HTML, but we want you to know what\'s going on.
+Don&#39;t worry!
+In this course, we&#39;re always going to give you the HTML, but we want you to know what&#39;s going on.

-Then, we\'re going to meet the CSS rule and break down the pieces so you can start writing around.
+Then, we&#39;re going to meet the CSS rule and break down the pieces so you can start writing around.

-We\'ll start with the first part of the CSS rule, the property.
+We&#39;ll start with the first part of the CSS rule, the property.

 The property is the part that helps control the look and feel:

-the font, the color,... things like that and then we\'ll meet the selector, the piece that attaches your CSS rule to a specific HTML element.
+the font, the color,... things like that and then we&#39;ll meet the selector, the piece that attaches your CSS rule to a specific HTML element.

 And then finally, at the end of the module, you get to write your first CSS style specifically for a given HTML Web site.